potato-tf/PopExtensionsPlus/README.md

 # SpawnTemplates:
 A powerful entity spawning script that leverages the new point_script_template entity.

 Inside the python folder you will find a script to convert rafmod's PointTemplates spawner to a vscript equivalent.
 Download the latest version of python if you don't have it, run the script, select your popfile, and a script file containing all the templates will be output to a new VScript alternative.
-Note that you will need to manually spawn these entities again using the `SpawnTemplate("TemplateName")` function, use the `popext_spawntemplate|TemplateName` tag for bots, or use the `SpawnTemplate = "TemplateName"` property for tanks.
+Note that you will need to manually spawn these entities again using the `SpawnTemplate("TemplateName")` function, use the `popext_spawntemplate{template = TemplateName}` tag for bots, or use the `SpawnTemplate = "TemplateName"` property for tanks.

 ## Writing new PointTemplates